ec500-software-engineering/project-17-bigdata_computing_analysis/final.md

 - can be transformed and acted on in much the same as RDD's
 - Or you can access their underlying RDD's if you need them

+### Windowed Transformations

+- Allow you to compute results across a longer time period than your batch interval

+#### Batch Interval vs Slide Interval vs Window Interval

+- the batch interval is how often data is captured into a Dstream
+- the slide interval is how often a windowed tranformation is computed
+- the window interval is how far back in time the windowed transformations goes

 # Project - Market Trend

 ## Kafka System